 Research on specific affects of massage therapy is often inconclusive, biased or conflicting.
 It stands to reason though that the benefits of massage for conditions such as anxiety, depression, pain and stress aren’t due to dramatic changes in a single hormone, but rather a combined affect across multiple body systems.

-This covers some of the most important aspects of the endocrine system that massage therapists will likely see on the MBLEx.
+This covers some of the most important aspects of the endocrine system that massage therapists will likely see on the MBLEx in 2021.
 If you have a few minutes, try out a couple of free practice quizzes.